Irregular sleep–wake rhythm disorder: Management

 Treatment for irregular sleep–wake rhythm tries to enable the body clock in the brain, such that a normal long sleep period at night can be achieved.

-Education about sleep hygiene is important, and counseling can be helpful.
-Melatonin, vitamin B_{12}, sleep aids, wake aids, and other medications may also be used.
-Exposure to light during the daytime and activities occurring at regular times each day may help to restore a normal rhythm.
+Pharmacological

+Melatonin serves as one of the primary pharmacological intervention for ISWRD and demonstrates efficacy across diverse clinical populations.
+However, a significant academic debate persists regarding the risk-benefit profile of its administration within certain vulnerable groups, including the elderly.
+Other drugs and supplements such as vitamin B_{12}, sleep aids, wake aids, and other medications may also be used.

 The management of this disorder may vary for different subgroups of patients.
 Affected individuals with dementia should not be prescribed sleep-promoting medications (sedatives) for ISWRD due to the increased prevalence of adverse effects in this group outweighing the possible benefits.